adambrgmn/nock-slider/README.md

 **Events:**

-`onSlideStart`, `onSlideEnd` and `onSlideError` are fired, as you already might have guessed, when a slide starts, ends or errors (probably error loading an image). `onSlideStart` and `onSlideEnd` fires with the source of the image provided.
+`onSlideStart`, `onSlideEnd` and `onSlideError` are fired, as you already might have guessed, when a slide starts, ends or errors (probably error loading an image).

+- `onSlideStart` fires with the source of the image provided as a string.
+- `onSlideEnd` fires with the newly placed image provided (useful to change the height of the container...)
-If an image can't be loaded, `onSlideError` will be called with the source of the image provided.
+- `onSlideError` will be calle e.g. if an image can't be loaded, src of the image provided.
 But **note** that it will also remove the image from the slider queue automatically and slide to the next or previous image in the queue.

 ### `nockSlider`-instance